Community Land Trust Resale Equity Balancer

 If you are comparing several policy options, keep notes on each run and focus on the pattern rather than any single number.
 A strong resale policy is usually one that remains understandable, fair to the seller, and durable for the next buyer.
 This calculator helps you see whether your assumptions are moving in that direction.
 Used carefully, it can support clearer communication, better policy drafting, and more informed conversations about how shared-equity homeownership should work over time.

-Enter the details of a shared-equity home to evaluate seller proceeds and affordability outcomes.
+Enter the details of a community land trust resale to estimate seller proceeds and affordability.

 Embed this calculator